CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 </div>

-We can use the same logic for `strokeWidth`:
+You can use the same logic for `strokeWidth`:

 ```CARTO_VL_Viz
 strokeWidth: ramp(zoomrange([12,18]),[0.5,2])